Dealer

 • The vegetables are slowly wilting?
 It simply turns into crispy vegetable crisps.
 Tip: The BORA X BO steam and hot-air oven cooks them in minutes.

-Countless culinary delights can also be created from classic leftovers.
-Pasta can be turned into a quick lunch with colourful vegetables and egg, mashed potatoes can be made into croquettes, rice can be made into pancakes with leftover vegetables and egg.
+Countless culinary delights can also be created from classic ways to use up leftovers.
+Pasta mixed with colorful vegetables and an egg makes for a quick lunch; mashed potatoes can be turned into croquettes; and rice can be mixed with leftover vegetables and an egg to make rice cakes.

-Whether fresh or dry produce, cooked or raw food: proper storage is crucial to safely utilise leftover food.
-If processing is planned for the following day, it is usually sufficient to keep them in the fridge.
+Whether fresh or dry goods, cooked or raw foods: Proper storage is essential for safely using up leftovers.
+If you plan to use it the next day, it is usually sufficient to store it in the refrigerator.
 This also applies to many fresh products.
-But be careful: Not everything that comes straight from the supermarket is in the right place.
-Tomatoes, bananas and oranges do not belong in the fridge.
-For longer freshness, it's worth knowing how to store food safely in the fridge.
+But be careful: Not everything that comes straight from the supermarket belongs there.
+Tomatoes, bananas, and oranges shouldn't be kept in the fridge.
+To keep your food fresh longer, it’s worth knowing how to store it safely in the refrigerator.

-Can't process it the next day?
+Will processing not be possible the next day?
 Many leftovers can be frozen.
-This applies to cooked meat, most vegetables, sauces, stocks and cheese, for example.
+This applies, for example, to cooked meat, most vegetables, as well as sauces, stocks, and cheese.

-Important: Raw potatoes do not belong in the freezer.
-They can become mushy and take on a sweet flavour.
-You should also use up eggs in good time.
-Raw eggs run the risk of bursting because the liquid expands in the cold.
-Cooked eggs take on a rubbery consistency.
+Important: Raw potatoes don't belong in the freezer.
+They can become mushy and take on a sweetish flavor.
+You should also use up eggs before they go bad.
+Raw eggs are at risk of cracking because the liquid inside expands when it gets cold.
+Boiled eggs take on a rubbery texture.

-What shouldn't go in the freezer should go in the storage cupboard: Store opened packs of pasta, oatmeal or flour as well as opened spices and herbs in a dry and dark place in the cupboard.
-Tip: Put leftover food in storage tins or preserving jars.
-This will prevent food moths and the leftovers will keep for longer.
+Anything that doesn't go in the fridge goes in the pantry: Store opened packages of pasta, oatmeal, or flour, as well as opened spices and herbs, in a cool, dark place in the cupboard.
+Tip: Transfer the leftovers to storage containers or mason jars.
+Here's how to prevent food moths and keep leftovers fresh longer.

 In principle,